KainosSoftwareLtd/vision-processing-web-tool/README.md

 - From there you can upload them on the website to append them
 - However, if you need to add a lot of images at once put them in the directory /web-app/static/images/uploads/untagged

+**Note: The base dataset we provide can ONLY be opened in QGIS - ask Jordan for guidance is unsure**

 **Tips**
 1. Make sure your images have different names - we use the name as an ID!
 2. To 'reset' and delete all the images / tags you will need delete the named tags (not the untagged folder) in these directories.